seL4/sel4-tutorials/tutorials/camkes-vm-linux/camkes-vm-linux.md

 ## Adding a kernel module

-We're going to add a new kernel module that lets us poke the vmm.
+The next exercise guides you through the addition of a new kernel module that provides guest to VMM communication.
+This is a very simply module: you'll create a special file associated with the new module, which when written to causes the VMM to print message.

-1. Make a new directory:
+First, make a new directory:
 ```
 mkdir -p modules/poke
 ```

-2. Implement the module in `modules/poke/poke.c`.
+Then create the following file for the module in `modules/poke/poke.c`.

-Initially we'll just get the module building and running, and then take care of communicating between the module and the vmm.
-For simplicity, we'll make it so when a special file associated with this module is written to, the vmm gets poked.

 ```c
 /*-- filter TaskContent("vm-module-poke-c", TaskContentType.COMPLETED, completion='buildroot login') -*/
 #include <linux/module.h>